Gerold Otten: Biography

 Birn 7 December 1955, Otten grew up in a hamlet near Bremen, his father was a social democratic mayor of Lübberstedt for 25 years.

 In July 1975, he joined the Bundeswehr Luftwaffe and was trained as a Weapon systems officer (WSO) for the F-4 Phantom and Panavia Tornado aircraft.
-The last three years of his "BO 41" career ("professional officer with the special age limit of 41 years") spent Otten in the multinational training center Tri-National Tornado Training based on RAF Cottesmore for German, British and Italian crews on Tornado.
-According to that he left in March 1997 in the rank of a major from the Bundeswehr.
+The last three years of his "BO 41" career ("professional officer with the special age limit of 41 years") were spent at the multinational Tri-National Tornado Training Establishment, based at RAF Cottesmore in England for German, British and Italian Tornado crews.
+He left the Bundeswehr in March 1997 with the rank of major.

 Subsequently, Otten worked for the aerospace group DASA and was most recently active as a Eurofighter Sales Director in its successor company Airbus Defense and Space.
 He was a colonel of the reserve at the Air Force Officer School in Fürstenfeldbruck.

 Otten lives in Putzbrunn, is divorced and has an adult son.